BingoLee/ManageSong/README.md

 # ManageSong
-To manage a game which nameed GuessSong that made of my friend.
+--To manage a game which nameed GuessSong that made of my friend.